Pastajello/open_library-main/README.md

 This is a fork of https://gitlab.com/alange/open_library

 # open_library

-A Flutter implementation of openlibrary.org api.
+A Dart implementation of openlibrary.org api.

 ## Features